PixWizardry/ComfyUI_Z-Image_FP32/README.md

 Goto https://huggingface.co/Tongyi-MAI/Z-Image-Turbo
 Merge their Transformer files into 1 file.
 (You need at Least 32GB of CPU Ram to merge)

-Load this Safetensor and Enjoy.
+Load your Safetensor and Enjoy.